hackinter/onelyzer/README.md

 ## Important Notes

-- ⚠️ **Ethical Use**: Always ensure you have explicit permission to test the website.
+- ⚠️ **Ethical Use**: Ensure you have explicit permission to test the website.
 Unauthorized testing may be illegal and could result in serious consequences.
-- 🛡️ **Payloads**: Make sure you are using the latest and most relevant payloads for accurate vulnerability testing.
+- 🛡️ **Payloads**: Ensure you use the latest and most relevant payloads for accurate vulnerability testing.
 - 🕹️ **Network Traffic**: Repeated requests to a website might trigger security measures like rate limiting or blocking.
 Always ensure you're testing within reasonable limits to avoid being flagged as a malicious actor.
 - 📜 **Legal Compliance**: Use this tool only for authorized penetration testing.
 Always comply with ethical hacking guidelines and legal regulations.